Should I Get Genetic Carrier Screening?

 - Non-Hispanic white individuals should be offered cystic fibrosis carrier screening.

 - People of Eastern European Jewish descent (Ashkenazi Jews) should be offered screening for Tay–Sachs disease, Canavan disease, familial dysautonomia, and cystic fibrosis.
 Individuals can ask about screening for other disorders.
 Carrier screening is available for mucolipidosis IV, Niemann–Pick disease type A, Fanconi anemia group C, Bloom syndrome, and Gaucher disease.

 - People of African, Mediterranean, and Southeast Asian heritage should be offered screening for thalassemias and sickle cell disease.

-Though targeted genetic screening can be performed, many resources, such as Recombine, now offer carrier screening for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family’s future in one simple test.
+Though targeted genetic screening can be performed, many resources, such as NxGen, now offer carrier screening for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family’s future in one simple test.
 These tests can be viewed as a way to provide a couple with the most information before they start treatment or add to their family.

 In addition to the genetic screening, patients will receive genetic counseling to discuss the results.
 If a patient and partner learn that they are both carriers of a genetic mutation, there are several options:

 - They can proceed with becoming pregnant, then undergo prenatal diagnosis with amniocentesis or chorionic villus sampling to see if the baby is affected.

 - They could also undergo in vitro fertilization with preimplantation genetic diagnosis to identify the affected embryos and avoid using those to become pregnant.
-Recombine will assist with the costs of such treatment in the event a couple is identified as being carriers of the same mutation.
+NxGen will assist with the costs of such treatment in the event a couple is identified as being carriers of the same mutation.

 - Couples also have the option of using donor sperm or donor eggs that do not have the mutation so that their child will not be affected.